Why You Need To Re-Connect Daily

 Scientists have found a way to predict which couples will end up divorcing: those who don’t insure that they have at least 5 positive interactions for every negative one.
-According to John Gottman of the Gottman Institute, it is likely that maintaining this 5 to 1 ratio is effective insurance in every relationship, including between parents and children.
+According to Dr. John Gottman of the Gottman Institute, it is likely that maintaining this 5 to 1 ratio is effective insurance in every relationship, including between parents and children.

 Life, with its infinite distractions and constant separations, has a way of eroding connection.
 All parents need to repeatedly reconnect with their children, just to repair the daily erosion created by life’s normal separations and distractions.

-While our children are separated from us, they orient themselves around other things: their teacher, their peers, their computer.
+While our children and teens are separated from us, they orient themselves around other things: their teacher, their peers, their computer.

 Effective parenting is almost impossible until the positive connection with your child has been re-established, so think of this as preventive maintenance, before there’s a problem.
 Here's how.

 If your expectation is that re-connecting after time apart is an important part of life, your children will share that expectation.

 When you leave, say goodbye.
 When you return, say hello.
 When you first see your children in the morning, make a point of greeting each of them, preferably physically.
 This may seem obvious, but lots of families don’t do it.

 Research shows that men who kiss their wives goodbye in the morning live longer, earn more, and are happier.
 While there is no data yet on how this applies to parents and kids, you can bet I kiss my kids, as well as my husband, goodbye every morning!